bloominstituteoftechnology/Sprint-Challenge--User-Interface/README.md

     Semantic HTML offers a set of standard or reccomended HTML tags that gives more meaning to the content of your page.
 This allows both developers and machines to better understand the content of your page.

     It also faciltates accessibility for physically-impaired users.
-For example, screen-readers can use semantic HTML tags as queues for determining the appropriate audio-output to provide a hearing impaired user.
+For example, screen-readers can use semantic HTML tags as queues for determining the appropriate audio-output to provide to the hearing impaired user.

     And lastly, it can be leveraged for search engine optimization (SEO).